Abhiraj1121/aimobile/README.md

   - “Who is the class teacher for 10A?”
   - “How to apply for admission?”

-Jarvis will reply with voice and text.
+Swastik mini will reply with voice and text.

 ---